-Sylvia Plath and "You're"
+Sylvia Plath And A Summary of "You're"

 You're is a poem Sylvia Plath wrote in 1960, the year she gave birth to Frieda, her first child with poet Ted Hughes.
 In the poem the speaker is addressing the as yet unborn child.

 It is a relatively accessible poem and is packed with dense, powerful imagery that takes the reader on a visual journey into the womb and out to the cosmos via Mexico and Australia.

 Sylvia Plath had a love-hate relationship with the idea of childbirth.
 In her journals there are several entries that point to her being physically frightened.
 For example she wrote:

 'Sometimes I shiver in a preview of the pain and the terror of childbirth, but it will come and I live through it.'

 Yet, she did think that pregnancy and the act of giving birth a necessary thing for a woman to go through in order to be fully alive, to live a full and meaningful life.
 This short poem seems to be life affirming and captures the joy and anticipation of having a living being growing inside.

 This is in stark contrast to the darker poems Sylvia Plath produced in the final months of her short life and gives a sense of a more playful, painterly wordsmith, keen to add another fresh experience to her curriculum vitae.

 - You're captures the positive emotional energy that only a pregnant woman can truly understand and a pregnant poet express in such vivid and unusual ways, to present and share to the wider world.
 Much like a mother does her new born.